-The City of Woodland has an open hauling refuse system which means that residents contract directly with one of the licensed companies offering garbage and yardwaste collection.
-The following is a brief list of haulers.
-Please note that the list is for resident information and is not intended to be an endorsement of any of the companies listed.
+The City of Woodland has an open hauling refuse system which means that residents contract directly a licensed company offering garbage and yard-waste collection.

 Trees and other vegetation stabilize the soil and control water pollution by preventing soil erosion and flooding, reduce air pollution, temper noise, and provide a natural habitat for wildlife.
 Indiscriminate removal of trees and clearing of vegetation cause deprivation of these benefits and that it is in the interests of the City and its residents to prevent the indiscriminate removal of trees and clearing of vegetation.

 Please click on the link below for the watercraft, dock, and access ordinance.

 If you are an owner of a individual sewage treatment system (ISTS), it must be maintained in compliance with the City Ordinance and State Law.
 It is recommended that septic tanks be pumped at least every three years.